input-output-hk/essential-cardano-content/content/article/astarter-introducing-a-framework-for-merge-staking-protocol-rewards.md

 **Example Scenario**

-> **_An early participant delegating 1000 ADA to Astarter AA1 or an MSP pool has collected an AWL NFT and holds it in the same delegating wallet.
+> **_An early participant delegating 1000 ada to Astarter AA1 or an MSP pool has collected an AWL NFT and holds it in the same delegating wallet.
 When merge staking begins, the participant stakes 500 AA in the Astarter staking ecosystem._**
 >
 > **_The 500 AA stake multiplied by 2.274 (the sum of multipliers) gives a Virtual Stake of 1,137_**
 >